Upload your CV

 Select a category

 Job Industry: Analytics Jobs

-Digital Analyst - Luxury Retail - £38,000 A luxury retailer based in Central London are looking for a Digital Analyst to join their Digital function.
-Reporting into the Analytics Manager,…
+CRM Campaign Analyst - London - £45,000 A luxury retailer in Central London are looking for a CRM Analyst with a strong analytical background to join their Digital & Data…

 Analytics involves collecting, measuring and analysing data in order to help websites, product or marketing performance.
 Given the rise of fact-based decision making analytics is becoming increasingly important across almost every industry.

 |Web Analytics Manager / Digital Analytics Manager||£50,000 - £70,000|

 Chief Data Officer

 In the past, the majority of companies decisions were made based on intuition.
 With the arrival of new technology and the increasing importance of the collection, measurement, and analysis of data, businesses have started to make informed decisions about marketing and product using concrete facts.
 It’s up to Analysts to find and present these facts.
 Though job offers for Analysts have been constantly rising, there is a shortage of talented Digital Analysts in the United Kingdom, leaving many roles unfilled, but plenty of opportunities to forge a career.

 Analytics jobs are highly demanded by the IT and telecommunications industry.
 Other industries which employ a relatively large number of Analysts are the marketing, public relations, and media industries.
 There really is no limit to the variety of sectors marketing or advertising agencies will work with, meaning a job in Analytics has the potential to cover any number of different areas.